 A few years back, my friend David Hosticka, owner of the Dog ‘n Suds in Muskegon, Michigan, came down to Miami to participate in my event, Wiener Bash.

-On his drive down, he stopped in at Dino’s Drive-In since it was an old Dog ‘n Suds Drive-In restaurant.
-Since 1968 it’s been Dino’s Drive-In.
+He stopped in at Dino’s Drive-In on his drive-down since it was an old Dog ‘n Suds Drive-In restaurant.
+Since 1968, it’s been Dino’s Drive-In.

 This fella was a winner, but I couldn’t cash in my earnings.
 I was too stuffed.

-I did, however, as a tribute to its history as a Dog ‘n Suds order a Root Beer to attempt to wash everything down.
+I did, however, as a tribute to its history as a Dog ‘n Suds, order a root beer to wash everything down.
 A perfect ending to a great drive-in adventure.

 2929 Havendale Blvd NW

-*Some of you may have noticed that I mention Tom’s Drive-In, which was down the street from my hotel in Lakeland.
+*Some of you may have noticed that I mentioned Tom’s Drive-In, which was down the street from my hotel in Lakeland.
 Why didn’t I include it in all the festivities?
 Tom’s does not have curb service.
+They also recently closed.